CDCgov/cfa-dataops/README.md

 - Data validation and quality checks
 - Custom workflows
 - Tooling for easy access to Socrata Open Data API (e.i., data.cdc.gov) (copied and modified from [here](https://github.com/CDCgov/cfasodapy))
+- Ability to initialize new dataset catalog libraries and maintain datasets in more than one repo

 ## Getting started